jupyterhub/chartpress/README.md

     # --reset flag.
 It defaults to "0.0.1-set.by.chartpress".
 This is a valid
     # SemVer 2 version, which is required for a helm lint command to succeed.
     resetVersion: 1.2.3
-    # the git repo whose gh-pages contains the charts
+    # The git repo whose gh-pages contains the charts.
+This can be a local
+    # path such as "." as well but if matching <organization>/<repo> will be
+    # assumed to be a separate GitHub repository.
     repo:
       git: jupyterhub/helm-chart
       published: https://jupyterhub.github.io/helm-chart
-    # additional paths (if any) relevant to the chart version
+    # Additional paths that when modified should lead to an updated Chart.yaml
-    # outside the chart directory itself
+    # version, other than the chart directory in <chart name> or any path that
+    # influence the images of the chart.
+These paths should be set relative to
+    # chartpress.yaml's directory.
     paths:
       - ../setup.py
       - ../binderhub